 OSR reported that: “It is standard practice for new figures to be labelled as experimental while they bed in and it is unfortunate that this was not followed in this case when the new breakdown of emigration figures by previous reason for immigration was first introduced”.

-OSR therefore asked Office for National Statistics (ONS) to make clearer that this estimate should be treated with caution and that it be labelled as an experimental component of the overall National Statistics on migration, while the ONS work programme continues.
+OSR therefore asked us to make clearer that this estimate should be treated with caution and that it be labelled as an experimental component of the overall National Statistics on migration, while our work programme continues.
 This judgement applies only to the student migration component of ONS’s migration statistics; it is not a judgement about the quality of the overall estimates of immigration and emigration derived from the International Passenger Survey (IPS).

 The first full year of data since the EU referendum vote, published in November 2017, shows a decrease in the number of people coming to live in the UK and an increase in the number leaving, resulting in a fall in net migration.
 Over three-quarters of the fall in net migration was accounted for by EU citizens.
 However, the decline follows historically high levels of immigration.
 These changes suggest that Brexit is likely to be a factor in people's decision to move to or from the UK – but decisions to migrate are complex and other factors are also going to be influencing the figures.
 The Long-Term International Migration (LTIM) and International Passenger Survey (IPS) estimates cannot directly attribute changes in long-term international migration to multiple factors.Back to table of contents